GreatCowBASIC/GCstudio/README.md

 * Remember to always run "_Clean.bat" batch file before commit your work.
 * You can clean and push current build to "C:\GCstudio" for testing with "_Push to GCstudio.bat" (all contents of "C:\GCstudio" will be overwritten)
-* You can run GCstudio directly from Build directory to modify the project files of the repo, then push to GCB@Syn for testing.

-This repository uses [Git LFS](https://git-lfs.github.com/) from GitHub for *.exe files; if you are going to commit exe files you need to install it and then run this command one time:

-    git lfs install

 # License